jandaschner/jandaschner.github.io/README.md

 #### 8.1 Legal Bases

-Data protection laws regulate that we are only allowed to collect and process your Data, if we have lawful bases for processing.
+Data protection laws regulate that I am only allowed to collect and process your Data, if I have lawful bases for processing.
 The lawfulness of processing of Data stems from:

 your (explicit) consent in cases where you have given (explicit) consent to the processing;
-the necessity for the performance of your user contract, e.g. where Data is needed for a satisfactory use of the Product; or legitimate interests pursued by VisualHype or a third party, e.g. our use of cookies, plug-ins, or targeted advertising.
+the necessity for the performance of your user contract, e.g. where Data is needed for a satisfactory use of the App; or legitimate interests pursued by the developer or a third party, e.g. the use of cookies, plug-ins, or targeted advertising.
-Our legitimate interests include protecting you, me, or others from security threats or fraud, complying with all applicable laws, managing and improving the business (e.g. customer service, reporting) including possible corporate transactions (e.g. M&A), enabling users to share their and connect via their fitness experiences, and express all fitness and health-related opinions.
+My legitimate interests include protecting you, me, or others from security threats or fraud, complying with all applicable laws, managing and improving the business (e.g. customer service, reporting).

 #### 8.2 Security Measures